Ahhh, the wondrous world of baby swings. A baby swing is something that many parents will say is their #1 must-have item.

 The newer ones are blue-tooth enabled, so you can control the sound/volume and motion/speed from your smart device.
 While many users absolutely love the mamaRoo, some reviewers complain that its movements aren’t smooth enough for baby, the blue-tooth doesn’t always work, and that the speakers sound like static.
 Eesh.
 For this price, you definitely want a product that works well (and that your baby loves)!

 4moms also came out with the rockaRoo for a little less (~$159), which swings in a gentle, back and forth, gliding/rocking motion, creating more motion at the baby’s head.
-If you get one that actually works (there are many quality complaints!), it’s a nice little gizmo to have.

 Give Yourself a Break